Josh5/addon-packs/README.md

     >>  |_   addon_data
     >>>  |_   #### Your addon settings ####

-2. Create a fork of this repo and add your add-on pack to the file "packs.txt" in this format:
+2. Create a fork of this repo and add your add-on pack to the file "links.txt" in this format:

     **Name your Add-on Pack:**
     *name="###"*